6 Reasons Why Competency-Based Education Is Great for Working Nurses

 4. You have room for setbacks

-Students in CBE nursing courses at Rasmussen College have the ability to attempt course projects up to three times.
-While a traditional course may give you one chance to submit something before you’re onto the next topic, students in these courses are provided with a detailed rubric that makes clear what needs to improve.
-If you aren’t satisfied with your score, you can see exactly what needs attention and try again.
+Students in CBE nursing courses at Rasmussen University have the ability to attempt course projects up to three times.
+While a traditional course may give you one chance to submit something before you’re on to the next topic, students in these courses are provided with a detailed rubric that makes clear what needs to improve.
+If you aren’t satisfied with your score, you can see exactly what needs attention and submit an improved version.

 Instead of students taking a bad score on an assignment and moving on, Dr. Luoma says this approach can really help students develop their knowledge and identify where they’ve fallen short.

 “Students have the opportunity to improve and really grow,” says Dr. Luoma.

 Hearing about how students in CBE courses can set their own paces might leave you wondering about one of the common struggles in any academic format: procrastination.
 But don’t let the high level of flexibility fool you into thinking CBE courses are an unstructured free-for-all.
 Rasmussen University students can expect regular check-ins with their instructors to determine where they’re at in the process of completing their coursework.
 These check-ins present opportunities for students to see if they are generally on track with pacing, ask questions and share any concerns they might have.

 The format of the CBE coursework itself can help provide structure as well.
 From day one, students are able to see how each course is broken up into competency modules covering a specific subject area.
 These modules include resources like informative videos and articles as well as ungraded knowledge checks that can help students identify the areas they’ll need to shore up.
 Often, courses feature a final project that helps connect all of the skills and competencies they’ve learned by applying them to a practical work situation.

 “In meeting those competencies, students learn through real-world deliverables—things hospitals would expect of a nurse at this level,” says Dr. Luoma.

 6. Interaction and independence are balanced